raymond-young/Jessica-and-the-Lost-Future/README.md

 ### Requirements:
 Unity version 2018.1.2f1
 ### Steps:
+Download contents of Prototype folder and:

-1) Run Prototype.exe inside the Prototype folder
+1) Run Prototype.exe

 OR build from unity: